A woman in a white blouse is sitting at a desk, talking on a smartphone while using a laptop.

 3. Awareness and Emotion

-Awareness is your ally, similar to the esoteric ingredient in a San Diego burrito.
-Whether it’s eliciting tears or laughter, aim to bring to mind a reaction.
+Humor is your ally, much like the secret ingredient in a San Diego burrito.
+Whether it’s eliciting tears or laughter, aim to evoke a reaction.
 Don’t leave your audience indifferent.

 “A wisdom makes the message stick,” — as claimed by Rajiv Mehta, a marketing strategist acclaimed for his sensational invention ad campaigns.